Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Experiments

-For \method, we use 2-layer GCN for the encoder $f_{e}$ and attribute decoder $f_{x}$, and 2-layer MLP for the decoder $f_{\phi}$.
+\textbf{Implementation details.} For \method, we use 2-layer GCN for the disentangled graph encoder $f_{e}$ and attribute decoder $f_{x}$, and 2-layer MLP for the decoder $f_{\phi}$ in the anomaly detection phase.
 The hidden dimension of each layer is fixed to be 64.
-We employ the Adam optimizer with a learning rate set to 0.001 and 0.005 for Reddit and Twitter, respectively.
+We employ the Adam optimizer with a learning rate set to 0.001 for Reddit and Credit datasets and 0.005 for Twitter.
 We set the maximum training epoch in disentangled representation learning as 100, and adopt an early stopping strategy when the loss does not decrease for 20 epochs.
 In the anomaly detection phase, we train the decoder $f_{\phi}$ for 100 epochs.
-For each dataset, we tune $\alpha$ and $\gamma$ in~\autoref{eq:total_loss} from $\{ 0.1, 0.5, 1.0, 1.5, 2.0, 2.5\}$, and the weight of correlation constrains $\beta$ in~\autoref{eq:ad_loss} from $\{ 1e-15, 5e-15, 1e-10, 5e-10, 1e-9 \}$, respectively.
-For DOMINANT, CoLA, and CONAD, we use the code and default hyper-parameters provided by PyGOD\footnote{\url{https://pygod.org}}~\cite{liu2022pygod}.
-For FairWalk\footnote{\url{https://github.com/urielsinger/fairwalk}} and EDITS\footnote{\url{https://github.com/yushundong/EDITS}}, we implement them using the code published by their authors.
-For FairOD, HIN, and Correlation, we implement the code provided by FairGAD\footnote{\url{https://github.com/nigelnnk/FairGAD}}.
+We tune $\alpha$ and $\gamma$ in~\autoref{eq:total_loss} from $\{ 0.1, 0.5, 1.0, 1.5, 2.0, 2.5\}$, and the weight of correlation constrains $\beta$ in~\autoref{eq:ad_loss} from $\{ 1e-15, 5e-15, 1e-10, 5e-10, 1e-9 \}$, respectively.
 We conduct all experiments on one Linux server with an NVIDIA TESLA A800 GPU (80 GB RAM).
-We run \method and all baselines ten times and report the average results to prevent extreme cases.
+We run all methods ten times and report the average results to prevent extreme cases.
+More implementation details of baselines are described in \autoref{app:implementation}.